apexatoll/aoc-cli/README.md

 ![](https://github.com/apexatoll/aoc-files/blob/master/demo2.gif)

-aoc-cli is a command-line interface built in Ruby for Advent of Code puzzles.
+A command-line interface to interact with Advent of Code puzzles, built in Ruby.

-aoc-cli has many features and allows for complete interaction with AoC from within the terminal.

 ## Main Features